rebeccachoo/react-graph-with-date-and-data/README.md

-# Getting Started with Create React App
+# React - Corona Track App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was to get a number of new corona cases and date to represent to a graph.
+The app will store your data into the firebase.

 ## Available Scripts